Ukrainian attacks suggest offensive may be underway in the south

 Ukraine has been talking for weeks about a possible counteroffensive against Russian forces in and around the southern city of Kherson.
 Without the Ukrainian government saying so explicitly, a new round of Ukrainian military attacks on Monday suggested such a push may now be underway.

+"Anyone want to know what our plans are?"
+Ukrainian President Volodymyr Zelenskyy said in a Monday night address.
+"You won't hear specifics from any truly responsible person.
+Because this is war.
+But the occupiers should know: we will oust them to the border."

-However, in Washington, U.S. officials said Ukraine's intent was not yet clear.
+In Washington, U.S. officials said Ukraine's intent was not yet clear.
 A senior U.S. defense official told reporters that "the Ukrainians have told us what you're seeing in open-source media, that they have started an offensive of some sort.
 We just don't know the level."
 The official said the scale of the operation would likely become clearer in the next day or two.

+In Russia, the Defense Ministry said that Ukrainian forces tried to advance in three separate directions in southern Ukraine, but were beaten back and "suffered heavy losses."

-The Ukraine media described it as a significant offensive.
+The Ukraine media described the military moves as a significant offensive.

 "Ukrainian Counteroffensive Underway in the Kherson Region," the Kyiv Post said in its top story.
-The newspaper cited reports of frequent explosions in and around Kherson.
+The newspaper cited reports of frequent explosions in and around Kherson throughout the day.

 The Kyiv Independent offered a similar take, quoting military spokesperson Natalia Humeniuk saying Ukraine's armed forces attacked Monday "in many directions in the south of Ukraine."

-Mykhailo Podolyak, a top advisor to Ukraine's President Volodymyr Zelenskyy, also suggested an operation was underway in a tweet laced with sarcasm:
+Mykhailo Podolyak, a top advisor to President Zelenskyy, also suggested an operation was underway in a tweet laced with sarcasm:

 Today, the only possible option for negotiations with Russia is being conducted by a special Ukrainian delegation in the southern and other directions of the frontline.
 "Negotiations" are going well.
 We expect new "compromises" in the form of "gestures of goodwill".— Михайло Подоляк (@Podolyak_M) August 29, 2022